eelbaz/cdnshare/README.md

 # CDN Data Collection Tool

 This application is used for collecting data about content delivery networks (CDNs).
-The program collects streaming URLs from specified accounts logs into the streaming service via `chromedp`  listening on the client's network events via chrome developer tools protocol (cdp), and extracts the CDN's organization name, and other useful network level details, using the `whois` protocol.
+The program collects streaming URLs from specified accounts, logging into the streaming service via `chromedp`  listening on the client's network events via chrome developer tools protocol (cdp), and extracts the CDN's organization name, and other useful network level details, using the `whois` protocol.
 The extracted data is then saved in a MySQL database for later use in share and workflow analysis.

 ## Getting Started